How AI-Powered Talent Intelligence Is Redefining the 2021 Recruitment Landscape

 Good talent pools are dime-a-dozen.
 Great talent pools, however, are often hidden in plain sight!
 By sticking to traditional hiring grounds, recruiters are missing out on a huge potential pool of talent in tier 2/ tier 3 cities.

 We like to walk the talk.
 We employ over 250 executives from Nemili (a small town in Tamil Nadu, India).
-This non-descript town is nowhere on anyone’s talent recruitment radar.
+This nondescript town is nowhere on anyone’s talent recruitment radar.

 Which means that recruiters need to actively search for tier2/3 cities where such talent is concentrated.
 This is not a straightforward task.
-It requires analyzing the university ecosystem of a location, the historical talent data from that location, the ethnic and gender mix, the dominant industries in that region etc.
+It requires analyzing the university ecosystem of a location, the historical talent data from that location, the ethnic and gender mix, the dominant industries in that region, etc.

 Thanks to AI-powered talent intelligence solutions like Draup, finding talent from previously unexplored locations and emerging talent hotspots has become considerably easier.

-Using Up/Reskilling to Recruit Internally
+Using Up/Reskilling to Recruit Internally using AI-Powered Talent Intelligence

 Internal hires are a trending topic in recruitment 2021, especially with employees making full use of the various upskilling/reskilling courses available.

-In some cases, where recruiters are unable to find talent and when the need is not immediate, they can also work with employees in charting a reskilling journey with the target role in mind.
+In some cases, where recruiters are unable to find talent and when the need is not immediate, AI-powered talent intelligence can assist in charting a reskilling journey for employees with the target role in mind.
+With the help of Draup’s reskilling ML models enabled by AI-powered talent intelligence, candidates can find the optimal time, course, and certifications required to attain proficiency in an emerging technical competency.

-So, whether your talent pool is remote-only or contractual or suffering from a diversity crisis, artificial intelligence solutions can help you find the right talent for the right cost at the right location.
+AI-powered talent intelligence will play a huge role within recruitment teams for 2021 and beyond.
+So, whether your talent pool is remote-only, contractual, or facing a diversity crisis, AI-powered talent intelligence solutions can help you find the right talent for the right cost at the right location.